gurvindersingh/k8s-tutorial/nird/README.md

 ```
 ### Deploy notebook to kubernetes

 Since we have working kubernetes client, lets deploy our notebook app to kubernetes cluster.
-Before deploying the app, you should choose a name which is unique for your instance of app e.g. <ola> and run the following command
+Before deploying the app, you should choose a name which is unique for your instance of app e.g. <APPNAME> and run the following command
 ```
 APPNAME=ola ./name-fix.sh
 ```